Richie Hall returns to the Blue Bombers in 2024 for his ninth season and first in his new role as a defensive assistant.

 Hall saw major success with the Saskatchewan Roughriders prior to joining Winnipeg, winning the Grey Cup in 2013 while posting the league’s number-one ranked defence.
 The league-low 398 points allowed was the lowest total by the Riders since 2002 and second lowest total since the CFL moved to an 18-game schedule in 1986.

 Previous to his time in Regina, Hall was the head coach of the Edmonton Eskimos for two seasons (2009, 2010), recording a 16-20 mark and making the playoffs in his first of two seasons there.

-Hall was part of the Riders coaching staff for 15 seasons prior to joining Edmonton, spending eight years as Defensive Coordinator and developing a reputation for fielding a top defence year after year.
+Hall was part of the Riders coaching staff for 15 seasons prior to joining Edmonton, spending eight years as defensive coordinator and developing a reputation for fielding a top defence year after year.

 Before moving into his coaching role, Hall spent nine years playing in the CFL including four seasons with the Roughriders from 1988-1991.
 During his nine-year career, Hall saw action in 153 regular season CFL games.
 He was a member of the Western Division All-Star Team on four occasions; 1983 and 1986 with the Calgary Stampeders, and 1988 and 1990 in Saskatchewan.
 Hall was also named All-CFL for Outstanding Rookie Performance in 1983 with the Stampeders.
 In 1990, Roughrider fans voted Hall the Roughriders’ Most Popular Player.
-He was named as the Club’s nominee for Outstanding Defensive Player in 1988.
+He was named as the club’s nominee for Outstanding Defensive Player in 1988.